AfforditApi/slate/source/includes/Banking Meta Language Quickstart.md

 `"hello" == "goodbye" // false`

 ## 7 Type Coercion
-Banking Meta Language supports coercion in the direction of an `integer` to a `floating point` and will do so when determining compatible types, e.g., either doing comparison or determining the return type of conditional expression.
+Banking Meta Language supports coercion in the direction of an `integer` to a `floating point` and will do so when determining compatible types, e.g., either doing a comparison or determining the return type of a conditional expression.

 ## 8 Underwriting Guidelines/Rules
 BML supports underwriting guidelines in the form of rules.
 There are two rule types `Deny` and `Adjust`.